-- 3.3.3.1 In order to provide his or her opinion to the Board on the ORSA process the HoAF is expected to; - a.
+- 3.3.3.1 In order to provide his or her opinion to the Board on the ORSA process the HoAF is expected to: - a.
 Assess the range of risks considered, including both risks which are quantified and those which are discussed qualitatively only.
-In doing so the HoAF is expected to identify any material risks which in his or her opinion are not covered in the ORSA. - b.
+In doing so the HoAF is expected to identify any material risks which in his or her opinion are not covered in the ORSA;

+- b.
 Review the range of stress and scenario tests included in the ORSA.
-The HoAF is expected to give an opinion on whether the range and nature of stress tests reflects the risks to which the undertaking is exposed over the planning horizon. - c.
+The HoAF is expected to give an opinion on whether the range and nature of stress tests reflects the risks to which the undertaking is exposed over the planning horizon; - c.
 Consider any material limitations of stress and scenario testing carried out.
 In particular, the HoAF is expected to consider whether the range of stress and scenario tests, and the design of individual tests, is severe enough to provide a reasonable understanding of the risks to which the undertaking is exposed.
-It is not necessary for the HoAF to re-calculate any stress tests. - d.
-Opine on the timeline covered within the ORSA and whether it enables the undertaking to identify and assess long and short term risks. - e.
-Consider the performance of the method used to calculate the SCR, whether internal model or standard formula, for projection over multiple years in the ORSA.
-In particular the HoAF is expected to consider the maturity difference between a one year view and an ultimate view.
-This can be based on the risk management function's work in producing the SCR which does not need to be replicated by the HoAF. - f.
+It is not necessary for the HoAF to re-calculate any stress tests; - d.
+Opine on the timeline covered within the ORSA and whether it enables the undertaking to identify and assess long and short term risks; - e.
+Consider the adequacy of the method used to project the SCR over the time horizon of the ORSA; - f.
 Consider the suitability of the risk measure and confidence level used for the determination of the undertaking's overall solvency needs in the ORSA and in particular its consistency with the risk appetite.
-This does not include an expectation that the HoAF confirms the calculation of the overall solvency needs or assesses the solvency position. - g.
-In cases where the ORSA's base case is based on a business plan, consider the appropriateness of the business plan for the purposes of conducting an ORSA assessment and determining the undertaking's own solvency needs.
+Where appropriate the HoAF could consider the one-year view taken under the SCR and the ultimate run off of the business.
+This does not include an expectation that the HoAF confirms the calculation of the overall solvency needs or assesses the solvency position; and - g.
+In cases where the ORSA's base case is based on a business plan, consider the appropriateness of the business plan for the purposes of conducting an ORSA assessment and determining the undertaking's overall solvency needs.
 In particular, where the business plan includes stretch targets, the HoAF is expected to consider whether the stresses to the business plan are sufficiently strong to highlight downside risks to which the undertaking is exposed.
 The HoAF is also expected to consider whether any management actions assumed in the business plan are feasible and likely to have the desired effect.
 Where applicable, the HoAF is expected to suggest additional or modified stress tests which could be carried out.